jb55/node-bitcoin/Readme.md

 The methods are exposed as lower camelcase methods on the `bitcoin.Client` object, or you may call the API directly using the `cmd` method.

+This module uses callbacks, which is the prevalent way to work with asynchronous functions in Node.js.
+If you'd like to instead use promises, then please see the [bitcoin-promise](https://github.com/rcorbish/node-bitcoin-promise) module.

 ## Install

 `npm install bitcoin`